wp-plugins/better-random-redirect/readme.txt

 = How do I make the randomiser use just one category for everything? =

 Select the category you want to use in Settings > Better Random Redirect.
 This will become the default category used for all subsequent random requests.
 It can be overridden, however using the cat= shortcode attribute or query string as described below.

-= How do I create buttons or navigation menu links to random posts? =

-Use the shortcode <code>[random-url]</code> anywhere you want to place the URL for a link to the randomiser, such as in text links or buttons.
-You can also use the cat= attribute to create a link to a randomiser that will only select random posts from a specific category.

-Alternatively, simply use the URL you set up in the configuration above as the link for the navigation item or button, and optionally append cat= as part of the URL query string.

-= How do I tell the randomiser to use a particular category? =
+= How do I tell the randomiser to override the default category for a single link? =

 For random results in e.g. category 'foo', use the shortcode <code>[random-url cat="foo"]</code>.
 The generated link will select a random post from that category.

 Alternatively, use the URL you set up in the configuration above, and optionally append cat= as part of the URL query string.

+= How do I create buttons links to random posts? =

+Use the shortcode <code>[random-url]</code> anywhere you want to place the URL for a link to the randomiser, such as in text links or buttons.
+You can also use the cat= attribute to create a link to a randomiser that will only select random posts from a specific category.

+Alternatively, simply use the URL you set up in the configuration above as the link for the link or button, and optionally append cat= as part of the URL query string.

+= How do I add these buttons or links to a sidebar or navigation menu item? =

+You can use the URL you set up in the configuration, and optionally append cat= as part of the URL query string.

+Alternatively, for sidebar items, you can use the PHP Widget along with some php code like <code><?php echo do_sidebar('[random-url]'); ?></code> to resolve the shortcode to a link that includes the r= attribute to defeat URL-based caching.

 = What is the r= parameter I see at the end of generated URLs? =